Craigharrison79/MS2-Quiz-Game/README.md

     - First time building a game like this.
     - Understand how UX works for web base games.
 - Technical
-    - Just started with javascript and am new a programing.
+    - Just started with javascript and I am new a programing.
     - Time frame a lot to build the features needed.
-    - The ability to research and find the answer to the coding question once the problem shows themself.
+    - The ability to research and find the answers to the coded questions once the problem present themself.

 # Design